Skip to content

 rledger extract --importer checking statement.csv

-The importers.toml file is auto-discovered from the current directory or ~/.config/rledger/.
+The importers.toml file is auto-discovered from the current directory or the user config directory ($RLEDGER_CONFIG_DIR if set, otherwise the platform default such as ~/.config/rledger/).
 To specify a custom path:

 bash